First Half Marathon, eh?

 Okay!
 Here we go, 11 Things to Know before Running Your First Half Marathon

 - Training plans are non-negotiable.
 This is something that I wish I had done for my first half which was 4 years ago.
 I poked around the internet and mashed together things that I thought might work and to be honest, I struggled big time.
-You have to have a plan in place and know where you're headed!
+You have to have a plan in place and know where you’re headed!
 To be honest, I wish I had hired a running coach.
 I am not saying that because I am a running coach and offer training plans, I say that because I have personally seen how running coaches time and again help runners meet and exceed their goals.
-I've done it and my peers have done it as well.
-I offer customized training plans and you can click here to head over to the store to pick out a plan!
+I’ve done it and my peers have done it as well.
+If you’d like to talk about a custom plan, you can shoot me an e-mail!
+This goes directly to my inbox.

 - Set a goal for yourself.
 Think outside the box on this one because a goal doesn’t necessarily mean time.
 Since this is your first half marathon I actually recommend that your goal be something other than time because you don’t have a time to compare to.
 Example – instead of a goal of time, maybe set a goal of I will run 10 of the 13 miles using a type of run/walk method.